-A common behavior among dogs is to detest their nails being trimmed.
-They may take off and in extreme cases even bite you when you attempt to cut their nails.
+Nature provides pain as protection and if something hurts, an animal must learn to avoid and even fight it if cut too close.
+In extreme cases even bite you when attempting to cut their nails.
 Slowly introduce new clippers to remove a bad experience the dog had with a clipper that was not suitable for it.

 One can change to Dremeling which is not painful and you will not accidentally overcut with this method.
 Start using food rewards as a way of making your dog ease while you Dremel or clip its nails.